Data format

 name

-: Mandatory name of the program, here set to the stringmy_program
+: Each program requires a name, here set to the stringmy_program

 .ports